 Dear sf.citi Members and Supporters:

-As you may have heard, Federal Communications Chairman (FCC) Ajit Pai recently announced plans to repeal the Title II regulations, sometimes referred to as net neutrality, put in place by the Obama Administration.
-These changes would reinstate a “light touch” framework of oversight over internet service providers (ISPs) and, amongst other things, re-classify ISPs as information services and revise rules around ISPs prioritizing web traffic.
+This afternoon, the Federal Communications Commission (FCC) voted along party lines to pass the Restoring Internet Freedom order.
+This bill reinstates a “light touch” framework of oversight over internet service providers (ISPs) and, amongst other things, re-classifies ISPs as information services and revises rules around ISPs prioritizing web traffic.

 The sf.citi Board of Directors